zoku/image-veil/src/main/resources/pages/en/image-analysis.md

 ## Image analysis
 This is the data a simple image analysis is outputting.
-The analysis software we used is [FotoForensics](http://fotoforensics.com).
+The analysis software we used is [FotoForensics <i class="fas fa-external-link-alt"></i>](http://fotoforensics.com).
 Professional image analysts may get even more data from an image.
 The GPS coordinates were censored afterwards, because they were too precise for our taste.

 | Original | Anonymised |